 Gain a better understanding of parenting plan guidelines and child custody laws

 Some of the biggest disagreements that we see are about decisions regarding child custody and visitation.
 We know that there is nothing more important than your relationship with your children, and you’d do anything to protect them.
 If you are divorcing with a child, you’ll have to develop a parenting plan that will determine custody rights and time-sharing rights and the division of parental rights and responsibilities.

 You should take the time to carefully educate yourself on parenting guidelines or ask your lawyer to walk you through the process.
 At Orshan, Spann & Fernandez-Mesa, we provide our clients with timely, detailed updates on their case and make ourselves available to answer and follow up on any questions.

-There are plenty of family lawyers out there, but in contested divorces, you’ll want a litigator by your side.
+There are plenty of lawyers out there, but in contested divorces, you’ll want a litigator by your side.
 Be careful about who you choose to represent you.
 Experience in the courtroom is critical in these types of divorce cases.

 Divorce is nothing if not difficult.
 The legal complexities involved, coupled with the emotional aspect of ending a marriage, can be a lot for anyone.
-Our divorce attorneys are here to make it as painless as possible.
+Our attorneys are here to make it as painless as possible.
 We can help you settle your case through mediation and negotiation or vigorously present your case in divorce court litigation.